Seoul National University School of Law, Seoul

-Students interested in the Seoul National University exchange program should follow the HLS Semester Abroad application process described on the Semester Abroad Eligibility and Application page.
+Students interested in the Seoul National University exchange program should follow the HLS Semester Abroad application process described on the Semester Abroad: Planning and Application page.

 Students approved by the HLS Study Abroad Committee must also complete the SNU online application for exchange students, which includes supporting documents such as transcripts, a statement of purpose, and a letter of recommendation from an HLS professor.
 HLS will provide students nominated to study at Seoul National University with more information on this process.